joelmoxley/founder-playbook/III. Market + Customer/07 - Sales Channel CAC + LTV/03 - Content - CRMs/md/14 - Salesforce.webloc.md

-The de facto established CRM and salesforce management solutions.Create deeper relationships with your customers with the cloud-based CRM platform that's accessible from anywhere over the internet.
+The de facto established CRM and salesforce management solution.
+Create deeper relationships with your customers with the cloud-based CRM platform that's accessible from anywhere over the internet.

 Credit: [Salesforce](https://www.salesforce.com/)